 The original Star Wars is an ancient story told through futuristic images.
 In 1949, Joseph Campbell released The Hero with a Thousand Faces, about a common “hero’s journey” storyline present in all mythology.
 In 1975, Lucas re-discovered Campbell’s work, using the idea of a universal hero to focus his sprawling Star Wars universe around a single character – Luke Skywalker.

 Luke follows Campbell’s outline from the book: he leaves home on a grand adventure, faces certain evil, wins a decisive victory, and returns from his quest with new powers.
 While Luke’s story from the original trilogy is complex his character is simple.
-Similarly to the heroes of yore, he is brave, selfless, and determined to complete his journey.
+Like the heroes of yore — and the heroes in Lucas’s other films — he is brave, selfless, and determined to complete his journey.

 The Last Jedi has received both praise and backlash for its more nuanced depiction of Lucas’ hero.
 The Luke Skywalker we meet on Ahch-To is cynical, regretful, and hopeless.
 He no longer has energy of a mythological hero.
 Over 30 years later, Luke has transformed from an archetype in to a real person.